Fully Asynchronous Stochastic Coordinate Descent: A Tight Lower Bound on the Parallelism Achieving Linear Speedup: Introduction

-In statistical machine learning, the objective functions to be minimized typically have the form $\sum_{e=1}^N f_e(\bbx)$, where $\bbx\in \rr^n$ and each $f_e$ corresponds to a loss function for one training data instance.
+\hide{ \RJC{I would like to reduce this.} In statistical machine learning, the objective functions to be minimized typically have the form $\sum_{e=1}^N f_e(\bbx)$, where $\bbx\in \rr^n$ and each $f_e$ corresponds to a loss function for one training data instance.
 Usually, $f_e$ will only depend on a subset of entries in $\bbx$, and we denote this subset by $S_e$.
 A well-known algorithm is Stochastic Gradient Descent (SGD), which proceeds by randomly sampling a number of training data instances, uses the corresponding $f_e$'s to compute an unbiased estimator of the accurate gradient, which in turn is used to make the standard gradient descent update.
-Niu et al.~\cite{NRRW2011} introduced \textsf{HOGWILD!}, the first asynchronous and lock-free SGD algorithm, in which cores sample training data instances and perform updates in an uncoordinated manner.
-Their algorithm does not preclude overwriting other cores' updates. \textsf{HOGWILD!} achieves linear speedup for \emph{sparse} problems, i.e., $|S_e|$ is small for every $e$, each $i\in [n]$ appears only in a small number of $S_e$'s, and any fixed $S_e$ intersects only a small number of other $S_{e'}$'s.
+Niu et al.~\cite{NRRW2011} introduced \textsf{HOGWILD!}, the first asynchronous and lock-free SGD algorithm; \textsf{HOGWILD!} achieves linear speedup for \emph{sparse} problems, i.e., $|S_e|$ is small for every $e$, each $i\in [n]$ appears only in a small number of $S_e$'s, and any fixed $S_e$ intersects only a small number of other $S_{e'}$'s.
 Many of the assumptions made for asynchronous SGD share similarities with our assumptions.
 For instance, Tsianos and Rabbat~\cite{TR2012} extended the analysis of Duchi et al.~\cite{DAW2012} to analyze distributed dual averaging (DDA) with communication delay; the same authors \cite{RT2014} studied DDA with heterogeneous systems, i.e., distributed computing units with different query and computing speeds.
-Langford et al.~\cite{LSZ2009} also studied problems with bounded communication delay.
+Langford et al.~\cite{LSZ2009} also studied problems with bounded communication delay. }

-In a similar spirit to our analysis, Cheung, Cole and Rastogi~\cite{CCR2012} analyzed asynchronous tatonnement in certain Fisher markets.
-This earlier work employed a potential function which drops continuously when there is no update and does not increase when an update is made.
+\hide{ In a similar spirit to our analysis, Cheung, Cole and Rastogi~\cite{CCR2012} analyzed asynchronous tatonnement in certain Fisher markets. \RJC{Remove the next sentence?
+Actually, maybe just remove the whole paragraph.} This earlier work employed a potential function which drops continuously when there is no update and does not increase when an update is made. }

-In a companion work, Cheung and Cole~\cite{CC2018} analyzed asynchronous tatonnement in another family of Fisher markets, where tatonnement is equivalent to gradient descent.
-They gave worst-case analyses for a special family of convex functions arising in market analysis~\cite{CCD2013}, while our work focus on stochastic analyses.
-The convex functions studied in~\cite{CC2018} do not have global Lipschitz parameters, so their update rule needs to be constrained to ensure that their analyses can proceed with local Lipschitz parameters.